KhartesViewer/khartes/README.md

 cloning the repository, making sure you have the proper dependencies (see "anaconda_installation.txt" for a list), and then typing `python khartes.py`.

-When khartes starts, you will see some explanatory text on the right-hand side of the interface to help you get started.
+When khartes starts, it displays some explanatory text on the right-hand side of the interface to help you get started.
 This text is fairly limited; you might want to watch the videos above to get a better idea how to proceed, and read the Manual/Tutorial below.

 # Manual/Tutorial

-Ideally, khartes should come with both a user manual and a tutorial (and perhaps even a "cookbook"), but at this point there exists only a single document, the one you are now reading, a tutorial that also tries to act as a user manual of sorts.
+Ideally, khartes should come with both a user manual and a tutorial (and perhaps even a "cookbook"), but at this point there exists only a single document, the one you are now reading: a tutorial that also tries to act as a user manual of sorts.